 It’s crucial that you pay down any outstanding debt — more specifically, high-cost debt, such as your credit card balance — to create some breathing room in your budget.

 Prioritize credit card debt, then turn to other types of loans, such as mortgages or auto loans.
-Student loans, however, have more favorable provisions, which makes paying them off less of an urgency, says Greg McBride, CFA, Bankrate’s chief financial analyst.
+Student loans, however, have more favorable provisions, which makes paying them off less of an urgency, says Greg McBride, CFA, Bankrate chief financial analyst.

-But even if you’re not worried about losing your job in a downturn, it’s still good financial practice.
+Even if you’re not worried about losing your job in a downturn, it’s still good financial practice.
 A March 2019 Bankrate survey found that 13 percent of Americans aren’t saving more because of the amount of debt that they owe.

-“Regardless of where we are in a market cycle, prioritize eliminating high-interest rate debt no matter what,” says Lauren Anastasio, CFP, a wealth adviser at SoFi, a personal finance company.
+“Regardless of where we are in a market cycle, prioritize eliminating high-interest rate debt no matter what,” says Lauren Anastasio, CFP, a wealth advisor at SoFi, a personal finance company.
 “Being in a position where you’ve eliminated those types of high-cost obligations allows you to better prepare for other things financially.
 The more you’re able to put aside for saving and the less debt you have, it’s going to be available to you in case of an emergency.”

 Use Bankrate’s tools to calculate a debt-payoff plan or take advantage of balance-transfer credit cards with zero percent intro APRs.
 These offers disappeared in 2008, Anastasio says, so they’re likely not going to be around when the next downturn comes.